The Cradle to Cradle Certified Product Standard

 Overall Product Scoring

 A product is given a score in all five program categories, but the overall certification level equals the lowest score in any category.
-The chart below is an example product scorecard.
+The chart below is an example of a product scorecard.
 Please see the Cradle to Cradle Certified Standard documents for more information.

 Explore the five categories of certification